 The Department of Defense reported nearly 16,000 active, reserve, and civilian-military members resided in Connecticut as of December 2019.
 Each of these individuals must hold proof of insurance to register their vehicles.
 The good news is that once you show proof of insurance as an active duty military member, you can bypass certain fees associated with new/renewal registration, temporary plates, safety plates and the Clean Air Act.
 However, you'll still have to pay title and lien fees, vehicle or record transfer fees, duplicate registration, special plate fees and sales tax.

-Age savings for Connecticut service members
+Average Rates for Connecticut service members

 Proof of Insurance in Connecticut